fr-Pursuit/GTAVModdingLauncher/README.md

 # Dependencies

 This tool was built with .NET 5
-Therefore, it needs the .NET 5 runtime to run.
+Therefore, it needs the .NET 5 *Desktop* runtime to run.
 You can download it here: https://dotnet.microsoft.com/download/dotnet/5.0

 # MIT License